How to Write Ecommerce Copy

 Q5: When should I add a CTA?

 One of the biggest sales mistakes is to wait too long to seal the deal.
-After you’ve given your visitor all the details they need, including any information about what they can expect after purchasing, it’s time to stop talking and send them to the next step with a clear, concise call to action button.
-Spending money is a weighty decision, so avoid cute or silly CTA language, and instead make it obvious that it is time to Buy Now.
+After you’ve given your visitor all the details they need, including any information about what they can expect after purchasing, it’s time to stop talking and send them to the next step with a clear, concise call to action.
+Spending money is a weighty decision, so avoid cute or silly CTA language, and instead make it abundantly clear that it is time to Buy Now.

 Many ecommerce sites use manufacturers’ copy or rely on imagery alone on their product pages.
-This is why investing in strategic sales-focused product descriptions can give you an edge over your competitors, often increasing search traffic by 50% and boosting conversions by 30% on most sites.
-Whether you write it in-house or hire a copywriting expert to do it for you, making strategic changes to your product descriptions can increase your sales rate and boost your bottom line.
+This is why investing in sales-focused product descriptions can give you an edge over your competitors, increase search traffic by up to 50% and boost conversions by 30% on most sites.
+Whether you write it in-house or hire a copywriting expert to do it for you, making strategic changes to your product descriptions can help your brand succeed in a competitive digital marketplace.